 Use clothespins or office clips to hold the felt in place while the glue dries.

 Step 6 Add stuffing to plum the hat

 Notice in the last photo, the gap on the bottom of the hat which is where you will add the stuffing.
 It’s a little tedious but you can do it.

 After adding the stuffing, glue that last edge together and use the clothespins to hold it in place while the glue dries.

-Finally use the black fine tip felt marker to make is eyes and you are done!
+Finally, use the black fine-tip felt marker to make his eyes, and you are done!

-How To Sew A Christmas Bell Ornament (Vintage Pattern)
+How To Sew A Christmas Bell Ornament (using a Vintage Pattern)